danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 }
 ```

-It would be nice to show the user a message while the POST to `/api/teams` is in progress, and whether it succeeded or not.
-Let's add a `<span>` element to the welcome index view with a target of `message`, which will make it available to the Stimulus controller as `this.messageTarget`:
+To improve the user experience, the app should display a message while the POST to `/api/teams` is in progress, and whether it succeeded or not.
+To do this, add a `<span>` element to the welcome index view with a target of `message`, which will make it available to the Stimulus controller as `this.messageTarget`:

 ```erb
 <%# app/views/welcome/index.html.erb %>